Darryl Lachman: FC Groningen

 Born in Amsterdam, Netherlands, Lachman began his club career in the Netherlands with Hellas Sport and Ajax but he joined FC Groningen alongside Frank Olijve.
 Lachman progressed through the club's youth system for the rest of 2008 and early 2009.
 He quickly made an impact for Jong FC Groningen, scoring goals and was captain for the reserve side at one point.
 His performance attracted the attention of manager Ron Jans, who invited him to winter break training in Spain alongside four other youngsters.
 Towards the end of the 2008–09 season, he was called up to the first team twice as an unused substitute.

-The start of the 2009–10 season saw Lachman continue to train with the first team, which eventually saw him a call–up to the higher ups, due to the injury crisis.
+The start of the 2009–10 season saw Lachman continue to train with the first team, which eventually saw him earn a call–up amid an injury crisis for the first team.
 On 2 November 2009, he received a straight red card for a professional foul, as Jong FC Groningen won 2–1 against Jong Helmond Sport.
 After the match, Lachman served a two match suspension.
 He made his first team debut for FC Groningen, coming on as a second-half substitute, in a 4–2 win against Sparta Rotterdam on 13 December 2009.
 A week later on 23 December 2009, Lachman made his first start for the side, in a 2–0 loss against NEC Nijmegen in the last 16 of KNVB Cup.
 He was once again suspended for three match against Jong AZ Alkmaar after kicking Kolbeinn Sigþórsson, in a 1–1 draw on 28 January 2010.
 It wasn't until on 9 May 2010 when Lachman made another first team league appearance, losing 2–0 against FC Utrecht.
 At the end of the 2009–10 season, he made three appearances in all competitions.

 In the 2010–11 season, Lachman was promoted to FC Groningen's first team, having signed a contract with the side.
 Despite being promoted to the first team, he continued to feature for Jong FC Groningen along the way.
 Lachman had to wait until on 3 October 2010 to make his first appearance of the 2010–11 season, where he started a match, in a 4–2 loss against FC Twente.
 However, his found his playing time, coming from the substitute bench and made two more starts for the club.
 He also faced his own injury concern, suffering ankle injury.
 At the end of the 2010–11 season, Lachman made six appearances in all competitions.